Shotru

 Clashing with Dev and Koel Mallick starrer Paglu, it was an all time blockbuster at the box office, with a successful run of over 210 days in theatres.
 It received positive reviews from critics.
 Critics appreciated the social messages and portrayals with Jeet and Dutta's performance and stylized action sequences which plays a very pivotal role in this film.

-Shotru marks the 2nd collaboration between Jeet and Raj Chakraborty.
-The signature dialogue of Jeet in the film, "Ami kono ishwar noi je chhere debo aar rakshas noi je mere debo, ami holam police, saala chhara aar marar majhkhane lotke rekhe debo" (Neither I am the god that you will be forgiven nor a monster that you will be killed, I am a police, will hang you scoundrel between forgiving and killing), became memorable among the masses.
+Shotru marks the second collaboration between Jeet and Raj Chakraborty.
+Jeet's memorable dialogue in the film, "Ami kono ishwarnoi je chhere debo aar rakshasnoi je mere debo, ami holam police, saala chhara aar marar majhkhane lotke rekhe debo" ("Neither am I the god who will forgive you, nor the monster who will kill you; I am the police, and I will hang you, scoundrel, for forgiving or killing"), has become a firm favourite with audiences.
 It was later dubbed into Hindi as Ek Policewale Ki Taaqat.